JasmineAdams/PPOL768/group-8/README.md

 ## Methodology

-   1. Design: A quasi-experimental regression discontinuity design around the program's implementation threshold
+   1. Design: A randomized intent-to-treat design
    2. Subjects: Random sample of GU undergrads and/or grads in the union just after the program was created
    3. Comparison groups: Random sample of GU undergrads and/or grads in the union just after the program was created

 #### Data measurement

 - Quantifiable outcomes (credit score, credit limit, etc.)
 - Benchmarked basket of loans and their corresponding average rates

 #### Data collection